margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I love that I am Southern.

 This.
 Is.
 Who.
 I am.

+## Song of the Night ##
+True Love is not cheap.
+True Love is happy for others.
+True Love apolgoizes and accepts repercussions for wrongdoing.
+True Love never fails.
+True Love treats enemies like brothers.
+True Love commits to a team over self.
+True Love rejoices in welcoming others.
+True Love trusts in the best for their neighbors.
+True Love listens to others' admonishments with care.
+True Love knows how to rest and get back up.
+True Love is always moving.
+True Love is never divorced from itself.
+True Love knows itself for eternity.
+True Love is loving all humanity ta once.
+True Love weathers the storm.

 ## Love ##
 Reaching far for and extending widely this love for you.